What do I need to know to ensure proper ECLIPSE setup on my computer or network?

-If you or your LAN administrator feel you’re unable to setup ECLIPSE satisfactorily on your network, it’s possible to have your ECLIPSE program hosted by URAC accredited DataHealth Corporation.
-Please call the Help Desk for details.
+If you or your LAN administrator feel you’re unable to setup ECLIPSE satisfactorily on your network, it’s possible to have your ECLIPSE program hosted by 3rd parties.
+Please see our Integrations page, see this article, and/or call the Help Desk for details.

 Remote Computing ECLIPSE allows two different remote computing methods.
 The first is a dedicated setup for a permanent installation.
 The second method requires special licenses from MPN Software Systems and allows users to switch among various remote databases (which might be on local area networks) attached to a wide area network.